Summer 2026 Events & Festivals in Richmond, VA

-The weather is hot, the river is refreshing, and festival season is in full swing.
+We love summer because outdoor festival season is in full swing.
 Food, music, sports, culture, and more, Richmond has a festival (or several) for everyone this summer.
-Here, the hard work of planning your weekends has been done for you with our list of the best events and festivals to attend in Richmond this Summer.
+Here, the hard work of planning your weekends has been done for you with our list of the best events and festivals to attend in Richmond this summer.
 Are we missing something?
 Let us know, and we’ll add it!

 You can also check out our events guides for Fall, Winter, and Spring.
 Looking for other things to do?
 Read about our top things to do in Richmond in the Summer.